bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 6. Quantum
 =====================================================================

-Quantum literaly eliminated the network overhead i used to deal with during the nova-network era.
+Quantum literally eliminated the network overhead I used to deal with during the nova-network era.

 * Install the Quantum server and the OpenVSwitch package collection::